grafana/scenes/docusaurus/docs/core-concepts.md

 ## State

-A scene object can have a state.
-The shape of the object's state is expressed through an interface that _must_ extend the `SceneObjectState` interface:
+Scene objects can have associated state.
+The shape of an object's state is expressed through an interface that _must_ extend the `SceneObjectState` interface:

 ```tsx
 interface CounterState extends SceneObjectState {